tapis-project/documentation/source/technical/index.rst

 - :doc:`streams`: Managing streaming data from sensors and other instruments.
 - :doc:`actors`: Execute containerized functions ("actors") in response to events or other messages.
 - :doc:`security`: Securing the digital assets comprising your project.
+- :doc:`workflows`: Create and execute workflows in the Tapis ecosystem.